gmc-code/PC-Python/docs/turtle/turtle_rectangle_progressions.rst

     s.exitonclick()

 ----

 .. admonition:: Tasks

-    1. Using sequencing only, draw a rectangle of side lengths 500 and 400 at (-250, -250).
-    2. Using a repeat loop (without a function), draw a rectangle of side lengths 50 and 40 at (-25, -25).
-    3. Use the definition provided above to draw a rectangle of side lengths 400 and 300 at (x=-300, y=-200) with a purple pencolor, a bisque fillcolor, with a pensize of 10.
+    1. Use the definition provided above to draw a rectangle of side lengths 150 and 250 at (x=-150, y=-250) with a purple pencolor, a bisque fillcolor, with a pensize of 10.

     .. dropdown::
             :icon: codescan